erichiller/mkmrk.Channels/README.md

 ### Data types in `ChannelMux` must be unique

 `ChannelMux<T1,T2>` has sub types (`ChannelMux<T1,T2>`, `ChannelMux<T1,T2,T3>`, etc.) with 2+ type parameters and these type parameters identify the type of a specific channel's data.
 The data types are used to differentiate the `TryRead<T>( out T )` methods.
-Unspecified execution will occur if the same type is a generic type argument more than once.
+Unspecified mayhem may occur if the same type is passed in as a generic type argument for more than one type parameter.

 ## Future